spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-simple-stream.md

 ## Updating and Rolling back a Stream

 This information can be found in the [Continuous Delivery Basics Guide](%currentpath%/stream-developer-guides/continuous-delivery/cd-basics)

+## Monitoring

+\*\*TODO for the local machine, we should show how to view the Grafana Dashboards and do a walkthough.

 ## Stream configuration